LukeShortCloud/rootpages/markdown/c_and_c++.md

 # Data Types - Pointers

 Pointers refers to a location in memory and can store multiple values.
-In C, this is useful because pointers can be used as arrays.
+In C, this is useful because pointers can be used as array to create things such as a string from multiple characters.
 A pointer can only be associated with one data type and cannot be resized.
 For C++, it is recommended to use vectors instead.
 Pointers will require manual memory cleanup with a `delete` statement.

 There are a few different ways to define a pointer.